-Lead Generation with LinkedIn for Business Owners
+LinkedIn Lead Generation for Business Owners

 LinkedIn Lead Generation

-Writen by John Ranby
+Written by John Ranby

 10th January 2020

-If you are looking to build a relationship with potential clients through LinkedIn, a fully rounded LinkedIn profile is essential.
+If you are looking to build a relationship with potential clients through LinkedIn, a fully-rounded LinkedIn profile is essential.
 While you don’t necessarily have to complete every detail, I believe that the following areas are vital:

-4/ If you have any company videos, images or awards, add these to back up your bio section.
+4. If you have any company videos, images or awards, add these to back up your bio section.

-7/ Once you get to this point and your profile is starting to look complete and professional, I would start thinking of the best customers to ask for recommendations.
+7. Once you get to this point and your profile is starting to look complete and professional, I would start thinking of the best customers to ask for recommendations.
 Again, think from a customer’s point of view.

-I have a great example of what not to do here:
+I have a great example of what not to do here…

-I was recently approached for advice on LinkedIn Lead Generation by a Sales Manager, whose LinkedIn recommendations were years old and not relevant to their current position.
-They had no recommendations for their current position, even though they had been working there for the last two years.
+I was recently approached for advice on LinkedIn Lead Generation by a Sales Manager whose LinkedIn recommendations were years old and not relevant to their current position.
+They had no recommendations for their current position even though they had been working there for the last two years.

 Follow the above steps and you’re ready for stage 2 – Networking, engaging and generating leads!

-Give us a buzz on Leeds: 0113 3206266 or Harrogate: 01423 297009 or click here to contact us.
+If you simply don’t have time to complete stage 1 or stage 2, give us a buzz on Leeds: 0113 3206266 or Harrogate: 01423 297009 or click here to contact us.

 You can see some of our LinkedIn Lead Generation success stories by clicking here.